ZakArmstrong99/bikesharing/README.md

 # bikesharing
-## Overview of the statistical analysis:
+## Overview of The Statistical Analysis:

 ## Results: